xvitxr/VittSeven/README.md

 My greatest project it's the 'vitt7console' (awesome name).
 I'm putting all i can do in it.
 Expect only weekly updates.
-Still on aplha, but with enough time and effort i sure that i can do something good!
+Still in dev, but with enough time and effort i sure that i can do something good!

 ## Contact: